netdata/netdata/collectors/ebpf.plugin/README.md

 A [virtual file system](https://en.wikipedia.org/wiki/Virtual_file_system) (VFS) is a layer on top of regular filesystems.
-The functions present inside this API are used for all filesystems, so it's possible the charts in this group won't show _all_ the actions that occured on your system.
+The functions present inside this API are used for all filesystems, so it's possible the charts in this group won't show _all_ the actions that occurred on your system.

 #### Deleted objects

 This chart monitors calls for `vfs_unlink`.
-This function is responsible for removing object from the file system.
+This function is responsible for removing objects from the file system.

 #### IO